Sexual AddictionSex Addiction Diagnosis, Assessments & Treatment

 - Psychiatric care to treat both medical and mental health issues which can co-occur e.g. prescription of required medication.

-- Individual one-to-one sessions with our highly experienced therapists for addiction recovery and co-occuring mental issues.
+- Individual one-to-one sessions with our highly experienced therapists for addiction recovery and co-occurring mental issues.

 - Couples and / or family sessions to build support for the addict and to address any trauma or grief caused by the addict’s behaviour